 Lord Brahma was pleased with his devotion and bestowed upon him invincible strength.

 He started creating menace attacking Gods and Goddesses and even defeated Lord Vishnu.
 He even attacked the King of Kamrupa Priyadharman who was a devotee of Lord Shiva.
 He started worshipping Lord Shiva to come and save him from Bhimasura’s atrocities.

 Bhimasura out of rage smashed the Siva Linga worshipped by King Priyadharman which enraged Lord Shiva.
 Thereupon he appeared and killed Bhimasura after a fierce battle.

-Thus upon the request of Priyadharman Lord Shiva stayed at that place where the battle took place as Bhimashankar Jyotirlinga.
-Incredible isn’t it!
+Thus upon the request of Priyadharman Lord Shiva stayed at the place where the battle took place as Bhimashankar Jyotirlinga.
+Incredible isn’t it?
 Thus the place has great importance and is also considered to be very pious among Hindus.

 It was just half an hour’s drive from my home.
 We reached at around 3.30 pm.
 It was raining incessantly the past few days so the roads were a bit slippery.
 We parked the car near the Ganesha temple and after offering prayers we started walking toward the main temple.

 The road was beautiful as I mentioned above.
 It was really scenic and so pleasing.
 Lush green trees and the sounds of various kinds of birds filled the air.